-In 1983, friends Steve Stewart, Cliff Schmucker, and Jerry Kautz combined their love of skydiving, spirit of entrepreneurship, and engineering expertise, and formed SSK Industries, Inc. Together, they refined Steve’s idea for a piggy-back container system that would eliminate the need to wear two separate parachutes: a main on your back and reserve on your chest.
-Their 1-pin invention – the Sweethog – revolutionized the sport.
+In 1983, friends Steve Stewart, Cliff Schmucker, and Jerry Kautz combined their love of skydiving, spirit of entrepreneurship, and engineering expertise, and formed SSK Industries, Inc. Together, they refined Steve’s piggy-back container system.
+Their 1-pin rig – the Sweethog – revolutionized the sport.

 They began to produce and manufacture the Sweethog – and to innovate on its design – from a little shack at Skydive Cincinnati, the team’s home DZ.
 In 1987, SSK introduced the first major iteration of the Sweethog, the “Extra Narrow”, designed for smaller-framed skydivers.
 The Sweethog XN not only represented the first rig of its kind with this design modification, but it also set the standard for rig manufacturers the world over.

-After more than a decade in production, in 1997 we officially retired the Sweethog to make way for other game-changing ventures.
-To this day, though, many of the design elements we introduced are featured in harness and container technology.
+After more than a decade in production, in 1997 SSK officially retired the Sweethog to make way for other game-changing ventures.
+To this day, though, many of the design elements SSK introduced are featured in harness and container technology.